 All West Virginia Traffic Fatalities

-What to Do After an Accident?
+Advice from Our Auto Accident Lawyers on What to Do After an Accident

 Get the contact information, driver’s license and registration information, and insurance information for anyone involved in the accident.
 Finally, get the contact information for any witnesses who saw the accident.
-Once the police release you, contact your insurance company to let them know your name, and the date, time, and location of the accident.
+Once the police release you, contact your insurance company to let them know your name, along with the date, time, and location of the accident.

-Do not give the insurance company any other information other than your Morgantown car accident attorney’s contact information.
+Do not give the insurance company any other information other than your Morgantown car crash attorney’s contact information.
 The representative may try to twist your words in an attempt to later deny your claim or to justify a low-ball offer.

 Remember, insurance companies are in business to make money.
 Any claim they have to pay out reduces their bottom line, so they will usually try to pay the least amount possible.
 If they think they can get away with denying your claim, they will do it.
-Don’t bother playing their game: Refer any insurers to your Morgantown car accident lawyer as soon as possible.
+Don’t bother playing their game: Refer any insurers to your Morgantown car wreck lawyer as soon as possible.

 What Are Common Accident Injuries?

-The injuries you could suffer from a car accident vary widely and depend greatly on the circumstances of the accident.
+The injuries you could suffer from a Morgantown car accident vary widely and depend greatly on the circumstances of the accident.

-- Bruises, cuts, and scrapes;
+- Bruises, cuts, and scrapes

-- Road rash;
+- Road rash

-- Strained, sprained, torn, or pulled muscles and other soft tissue injuries;
+- Strained, sprained, torn, or pulled muscles and other soft tissue injuries

-- Simple and/or compound fractures;
+- Simple and/or compound fractures

-- Head, neck, and shoulder injuries;
+- Head, neck, and shoulder injuries

-- Traumatic brain injuries;
+- Traumatic brain injuries

-- Back and spinal cord injuries;
+- Back and spinal cord injuries

 What Are Recoverable Damages?

-West Virginia allows you to recover three types of damages: Economic, non-economic, and punitive damages.
+West Virginia allows you to recover three types of damages: economic, non-economic, and punitive damages.
 The court orders the defendant to pay economic and non-economic damages in an attempt to make you whole again.
 If the court awards punitive damages, it does so as a punishment against the defendant, and only when the defendant’s actions were grossly negligent or intentionally malicious.

 What Are Economic Damages?